 When you think of the UK punk scene, Burnley, Lancashire, is probably not the first place that springs to mind.
-But the picturesque market town, formerly one of the Industrial Revolution's most prominent mill communities, is now home to one of alt-punk's most exuberant, engaging, energetic bands: All Hail Hyena
+Nonetheless, the picturesque market town is home to one of alt-punk's most exuberant and energetic bands: All Hail Hyena.

-Since going viral on social media back in 2022, this musical threesome have been making waves with their distinctive, infectious mingling of punk, grunge and alternative rock.
+Since going viral on social media back in 2022, this musical trio has been making waves with their distinctive, infectious mingling of punk, grunge and alternative rock.

-All Hail Hyena’s music is a potent, irreverent brew.
-Serious about what they do, but not necessarily how they do it, the band’s mischievous side is ably showcased by signature tracks 'Crowdsauce', ‘Beetles & Slugs’, and ultimate crowdpleaser ‘Stranger’s Song’.
+All Hail Hyena’s music is irreverent.
+The band’s mischievous side is evident in signature tracks 'Crowdsauce', 'Beetles & Slugs' and ultimate crowdpleaser ‘Stranger’s Song’.

-For our exclusive interview, we had pizza and a chat with drummer Rob Ashworth, bassist Tom Cross, and guitarist and lead vocalist Jay Stansfield, before their Banbury gig.
-The pizza was excellent; the chat even better.
+For this exclusive backstage interview, we joined drummer Rob Ashworth, bassist Tom Cross, and guitarist and lead vocalist Jay Stansfield for pizza and a chat before their Banbury gig.

-Funny, honest and self-deprecating in a distinctly Northern way, the Hyena boys spilled their beans on the band, the creative process behind their music, the paramount importance of friendship, and how not to smoke a can pipe.
+Funny and self-deprecating in a distinctly Northern way, the Hyena boys spilled their beans on the band, the importance of friendship, and how not to smoke a can pipe.

-If you're a dedicated fan, or just discovering them for the first time, get your PJs on and come with us as we journey into the ever-so-slightly bizarre world of Burnley’s alt-punk torchbearers: All Hail Hyena! ♣︎
+If you're a dedicated fan, or discovering them for the first time, get your PJs on and join us as we journey into the bizarre world of Burnley’s alt-punk torchbearers: All Hail Hyena!

 All hail All Hail Hyena.
 Please introduce yourselves.

-JAY – Hello, my name is Jay Stansfield, and I am the lead singer and guitarist of All Hail Hyena.
+JAY STANSFIELD – Hello, I'm Jay.
+I'm the lead singer and guitarist of All Hail Hyena.

 ROB – Wonky, progressive, alternative punk.
 How would you describe us, Jay?